emingchiou/sequence_analysis/README.md

 -Input: Species, among how many consecutive aa, target aa (1~3 kinds of aa), sum of the aa or respective percentage, percentage threshold.

--Output: The extracted sequences, in which protein sequence, at which position, percentage.
-Files in FASTA and csv format.
+-Output: The extracted sequences, protein ID, position of the interval, the percentage.
+Files were in FASTA and csv format.

 # Basic information: